Leeann Tweeden: Allegations against Al Franken

-On November 16, 2017, Tweeden gave an interview to 790 KABC and wrote in a post on its website that Franken behaved inappropriately toward her when the two were on a 2006 USO tour to the Middle East.
-Tweeden stated that Franken, who in 2008 had been elected to the Senate from Minnesota, insisted that they rehearse the kiss that appeared in the script for a skit in the USO show: "I said 'OK' so he would stop badgering me.
-We did the line leading up to the kiss and then he came at me, put his hand on the back of my head, mashed his lips against mine and aggressively stuck his tongue in my mouth."
+On November 16, 2017, Tweeden went public with the allegations in a blog post and radio interview.
+According to Tweeden, Franken kissed her on a 2006 USO tour during a rehearsal for a comedy skit in which they kissed.
+She wrote that he "came at me, put his hand on the back of my head, mashed his lips against mine and aggressively stuck his tongue in my mouth."
 She said she pushed him away, feeling "disgusted and violated".
+Tweeden's post alleged that Franken "wrote that sketch just to kiss me".
 Tweeden wrote that Franken also posed for a photograph with her while she was asleep on the C-17 cargo plane flying home.
-According to The Washington Post, the photograph, "shows Franken looking into a camera, his hands either over or on Tweeden’s chest as she slept".
-A subsequent review of the photo revealed that it may have been a parody of a skit that had been used in the USO show's comedy routine.
+According to The Washington Post, the photograph "shows Franken looking into a camera, his hands either over or on Tweeden’s chest as she slept".

+Franken disputed Tweeden's version.
+In a long-form article covering the allegations for The New Yorker, Jane Mayer wrote that, according to Franken, Tweeden's "accusations appropriated jokes from comic routines that they’d performed together".
+Franken denied writing the skit solely to kiss Tweeden; he had performed similar skits involving kissing in 2004 and 2005.
+These were intended as references to the "frankly lascivious" Bob Hope/Raquel Welch USO skits of the Vietnam era.
+The photograph may have been taken as a parody of a skit that had been used in the USO show's comedy routine.
 In the skit, Franken appears as a doctor who informs Tweeden's character that "a woman your age should have a complete breast examination every year"; Franken then approaches her with his arms outstretched and his hands aimed at her chest.

-Although Tweeden stated "he wrote that sketch just to kiss me", it was later confirmed that the same kissing skit had been performed on the USO tour by several other actresses in previous years.
-It had been intended as a throwback to the Bob Hope/Raquel Welch USO skits of the Vietnam era.
-Numerous witnesses on that tour recalled that Tweeden had performed the skit on multiple occasions.
-CNBC's John Harwood said in defense of Franken, referring to a video taken of her "humping" a surprised, married comedian Robin Williams on a similar 2004 USO tour, "[T]hat pic was obviously a joke, not groping, just like Leeann Tweeden wrapping her leg around Robin Williams and smacking his butt; entertainment for soldiers deployed overseas is raunchy like that."
+CNBC's John Harwood defended Franken by pointing out that Tweeden had been filmed on a 2004 USO tour "humping" comedian Robin Williams: "[T]hat pic was obviously a joke, not groping, just like Leeann Tweeden wrapping her leg around Robin Williams and smacking his butt; entertainment for soldiers deployed overseas is raunchy like that."

 Franken responded, saying: "I certainly don't remember the rehearsal for the skit in the same way, but I send my sincerest apologies to Leeann. [...]
 As to the photo, it was clearly intended to be funny but wasn't.
 I shouldn't have done it."
 He issued a longer apology later, which Tweeden accepted.
 Other accusations of sexual misconduct—including grabbing a woman's bottom while posing for a photo—followed Tweeden's.
 Franken resigned from the Senate on January 2, 2018.